Collective phenomena emerging from the interactions between dynamical processes in multiplex networks

+As a specific example of this type of coupling, and of the phenomena that can emerge out of it, we study a toy model of the human brain.
+Neural systems depend on the combination of several dynamics, including blood flow, oxygen exchange, chemical and electrical interactions among neurons, and remote synchronization of distant regions~\cite{Varela2001Nature,BullmoreSporns,Deco2013Trends,nico}.
+Our multiplex network approach here wants to mimic the interplay between neural activity and energy transport across brain regions as illustrated in Figure~\ref{fig1}(a).
+Neural activity at the level of brain regions is modelled by the Kuramoto model~\cite{Kuramoto1984}, such that the state $x_i(t) \in [0,2\pi)$ of node $i$ at layer 1 corresponds to the phase of oscillator $i$ at time $t$, and the first of Eqs.~(\ref{eq:gen}) reads:

-where $\omega_i$ is the natural frequency of the oscillator $i$ and $\lambda$ is the global coupling strength.
-The degree of global synchronization is measured using the typical Kuramoto order parameter $r$ defined by the complex number $re^{i\psi}=\frac{1}{N}\sum_{j=1}^Ne^{i\theta_j}$ which represents the centroid of all oscillators places on the complex unit circle.
-On the other hand, the transport dynamics is modeled by a continuum of random walkers traversing the second layer.
-Specifically, the state $y_i$ of the node at the transport layer is described by the fraction $p_i(t) \in [0,1]$ of random walkers at node $i$ at time $t$, which evolves according to:
+where $\omega_i$ corresponds to the natural frequency of the oscillator $i$ and $\lambda$ is the {\em coupling strength}.
+The degree of global synchronization in the neural activity is measured by the Kuramoto order parameter $0 \le r \le 1$ defined by the complex number $re^{{\rm i}\psi}=\frac{1}{N}\sum_{j=1}^Ne^{{\rm i} x_j}$ which represents the centroid of all the oscillators on the complex plane.
+The second dynamical process, namely energy transport at the second layer, is modelled by a continuous-time random walk \cite{Lambiotte}.
+Specifically, the state $y_i(t)\in [0,1]$ at time $t$ of node $i$ at the transport layer is equal to the fraction of random walkers at node $i$ at time $t$, and the second of Eqs.~(\ref{eq:gen}) reads: